hyperledger/besu-docs/docs/HowTo/Troubleshoot/Add-Validators-Without-Voting.md

     - In most cases, add or remove validators
       [by voting or smart contract for QBFT](../Configure/Consensus-Protocols/QBFT.md#add-and-remove-validators);
       or [by voting for IBFT 2.0](../Configure/Consensus-Protocols/IBFT.md#add-and-remove-validators).
-      Use transitions (non-voting method) only when voting isn't possible.
+      Use transitions only when voting isn't possible.
       Using transitions requires coordinating a rolling update of all the nodes in order to pick up the configuration at the correct block height.
       Using transitions also leaves the validator overrides permanently in your genesis configuration.